-Input Word Function 0 Module Status (see description below) 1 Machine Position Data Resolver Velocity Data (default units of RPM) The 2 Velocity Data will be zero if there is a clearable transducer fault.
-3 Limit Switch Output Status (bit 0 = output 1, bit 1 = output 2 bit 15 = output 16) 4 Input Status (bit $0 = \text{input } 1$, bit $1 = \text{input } 2 \dots \text{ bit } 15 = \text{input } 16$) 5 Setup Programming Errors (see description below) 6 Group Programming Errors (see description below) 7 Group Number with error 8 Group 1 position data (Zero if the group is not used) 9 Group 2position data (Zero if the group is not used) 10 Group 3position data (Zero if the group is not used) 11 Group 4position data (Zero if the group is not used) 12 Group 5position data (Zero if the group is not used) 13 Group 6position data (Zero if the group is not used) 14 Output Programming Errors (see description below) 15 Output Number with error 16 Output Setpoint Number with error 17 Reserved 18 Reserved 19 Reserved
+Input Word Function 0 Module Status (see description below) 1 Machine Position Data Note : A ControlLogix system using ControlNet will require 22 input words.
+The first two words will always be zero, 2 Resolver Velocity Data (default units of RPM) The Velocity Data will be zero if there is a clearable transducer fault. and the Module Status Word will be located in word 2.
+3 Limit Switch Output Status (bit 0 = output 1, bit 1 = output 2 bit 15 = output 16) 4 Input Status (bit $0 = \text{input } 1$ , bit $1 = \text{input } 2 \dots$ bit $15 = \text{input } 16$ ) 5 Setup Programming Errors (see description below) 6 Group Programming Errors (see description below) 7 Group Number with error 8 Group 1 position data (Zero if the group is not used) 9 Group 2position data (Zero if the group is not used) 10 Group 3position data (Zero if the group is not used) 11 Group 4position data (Zero if the group is not used) 12 Group 5position data (Zero if the group is not used) 13 Group 6position data (Zero if the group is not used) 14 Output Programming Errors (see description below) 15 Output Number with error 16 Output Setpoint Number with error 17 Reserved 18 Reserved 19 Reserved